tssajo/Minify/messages/install.txt

 Installation
 ------------
-You may install the `Minify` Sublime Text Package via the excellent [Sublime Text package manager](https://sublime.wbond.net/), this is the recommended way to install it.
+You may install the `Minify` Sublime Text Package via the excellent [Package Control](https://sublime.wbond.net/) package manager and this is the recommended way to install it.

 Alternatively, you may install the `Minify Package` by using git: